noop-dev/VICE_emu/testprogs/CIA/tod/readme.txt

 AM/PM flag is in the MSB of the Hours register for easy bit testing.
 Each register reads out in BCD format to simplify conversion for driving displays, etc. The clock requires an external 60 Hz or 50 Hz (programmable) TTL level input on the TOD pin for accurate time-keeping.

-In addition to time-keeping, a programmable ALARM is provided for generating an interrupt at a desired time.
+In addition to time-keeping, a programmable ALARM is provided for generating an interrupt at a desired time. (->alarm.prg, alarm-cond.prg, alarm-cond2.prg)

-The ALARM registers or located at the same addresses as the corresponding TOD registers.
+The ALARM registers are located at the same addresses as the corresponding TOD registers.
 Access to the ALARM is governed by a Control Register bit.
 The ALARM is write-only; any read of a TOD address will read time regardless of the state of the ALARM access bit. (->powerup.prg)